bombasticSlacks/Aspirant/Game/Injury.md

 Assuming you have been put out, burns will not immediately kill you but are a risk for later.

 ### Being on Fire
 If you are caught on fire you are in immediate risk of severe complications.
-On each of your turns, unless you are in the middle of “stop drop and roll”, you must make a fear test (resolve + heroism bonuses) to not panic.
+On each of your turns, unless you are in the middle of “stop drop and roll”, you must make a [Composure](Composure) [Fixed Difficulty](Skills#Fixed%20Difficulty) skill test to not panic.
 You receive a +4 to this test if you are going to “stop drop and roll” during your turn.
 If you fail this test you flail around wildly, if you pass you take your combat turn normally.

 After 2 turns (10 seconds) of being on fire you take an immediate severe injury to the body part that’s on fire and another fire starts on an adjacent body part.
 After 4 turns (20 seconds) you take a critical injury to the original body part that’s on fire and the fire spreads to your entire body.
 After 6 turns (30 seconds) on fire you take a critical injury to the chest on each of your turns until either dead or no longer on fire.